LissanKoirala/Robot-Vision/Devlog.md

 we got the unitV camera to work with the m5stack in UIflow by flashing the m5stack with new UIflow_fire firmware with m5burner and integrated the code we wrote yesterday to get a basic debug program to output head position to theoretically look at a person.
 The ball joint casing broke so we couldnt test the program.
 todo: fix ball joint casing with hot glue and test code.

+26/08/2022
+Figured out how to use urequests to send requests to a server for processing in the future.
+Fixed all of the pieces that broke but realised we broke the wire to the battery which powers the servos.
+Bought a soldering iron and broke it even more to the point where we didn't know which wire was negative or positive.